A BRIEF HISTORY OF TANZANIA

 Furthermore by 1973 only about 20% of the population had moved to Ujamaa villages.
 So Nyerere forced people to move and by 1977 about 80% of the population had been resettled.
 Meanwhile in 1975 Tanzania became a one-party state.
 At that time Uganda was ruled by the tyrant Idi Amin.
 In October 1978 Amin invaded the Kagera region on Tanzania.
 In January 1979 a Tanzanian force counterattacked and rapidly overran Uganda.
 The Tanzanians withdrew in 1981.

 Meanwhile Nyerere was re-elected president in 1980.
 However the Tanzanian economy was in tatters and corruption was endemic.
 Furthermore Tanzania sank heavily into debt.
 International donors demanded reform in return for help but Nyerere was unwilling to change his policies.
 So in 1985 he resigned.

-He was replaced by Ali Hassan Mwinyi.
-He spent the next 10 years trying to repair the economy of Tanzania.
-Mwiyini privatised business and tried to purge corruption.
+He was replaced by Ali Hassan Mwinyi who spent the next 10 years trying to repair the economy of Tanzania.
+Mwinyi privatized business and tried to purge corruption.
 He also encouraged foreign investment.
 As a result the economy of Tanzania began to grow steadily.

-Today the population of Tanzania is 48 million.
+In 2020 the population of Tanzania was 58 million.

 A brief history of Uganda